Barren River Lake Hydraulic Replacement

 Buyer not available

 The Department of Defense, specifically the U.S. Army Corps of Engineers, is soliciting proposals for the Rough River Dam Safety Modification Phase II project, which involves the construction of new outlet works and a cutoff wall at the Rough River Reservoir in Falls of Rough, Kentucky.
-This project aims to enhance the safety and structural integrity of the dam, addressing critical geotechnical concerns identified in previous assessments, including internal erosion risks and geological instability.
-The initiative is vital for maintaining effective water management and flood control in the region, ensuring compliance with federal safety standards.
-Interested contractors must submit their proposals electronically by March 20, 2025, with an estimated contract value between $250 million and $500 million.
-For further inquiries, potential bidders can contact Adyson Medley at adyson.medley@usace.army.mil or by phone at 502-315-6211.
+The procurement aims to enhance the safety and structural integrity of the dam, addressing critical geological and hydrological concerns identified in previous assessments.
+This project is vital for maintaining effective water management and flood control in the region, ensuring compliance with federal safety standards.
+Interested contractors must submit their proposals electronically by April 18, 2025, with a total estimated contract value between $250 million and $500 million.
+For further inquiries, contact Adyson Medley at adyson.medley@usace.army.mil or call 502-315-6211.

 Buckhorn Tailwater Streamline Erosion